devfile/api/pkg/validation/validation-rule.md

     - Subcommands should be valid as well
 3. exec command should:
 map to a valid container component
-4. vscodeLaunch & vscodeTask: uri needs to be in valid uri form
+4. vscodeLaunch & vscodeTask: URI needs to be in valid URI format
 5. `{build, run, test, debug}`, each kind of group can only have one default command associated with it.
 If there are multiple commands of the same kind without a default, a warning will be displayed.

 ### Components:
+Common rules for all components types:
-1.  name must be unique
+- Name must be unique

-2. Container component:
+#### Container component
-the container components must reference a valid volume component if it uses volume mounts, and the volume components are unique
+1. the container components must reference a valid volume component if it uses volume mounts, and the volume components are unique
-PROJECT_SOURCE or PROJECTS_ROOT are reserved Env, cannot be defined again in Env
+2. `PROJECT_SOURCE` or `PROJECTS_ROOT` are reserved Env, cannot be defined again in Env

-3. Plugin Component:
+#### Plugin Component
-Commands and components share the same validation rules as listed above.
+- Commands in plugins components share the same commands validation rules as listed above.
 Validation occurs after overriding and merging, in flattened devfile

-1. Kubernetes & Openshift component:  uri needs to be in valid uri format
+#### Kubernetes & Openshift component
+- URI needs to be in valid URI format

 ### Events: